joshgerdes/jekyll-uno/_drafts/azure-virtual-machine-and-mac-address-software-licensing.md

 ---
 You may need an Azure Virtual Machine to install or license software bound to a media access control address _(MAC address)_.

-In Microsoft Azure, you can make changes to the Primary Network interface; these changes include manually setting the IP settings to changing the MAC address - these settings are managed by the underlying Network Interface and Azure host _(if you do inadvertently make changes to this, you will lose connection to the Azure Virtual Machine, until its rebooted and the configuration is reset)_.
+In Microsoft Azure, you can make changes to the Primary Network interface; these changes include manually setting the IP settings to changing the MAC address - these settings are managed by the underlying Network Interface and Azure host.

+> _If you do inadvertently make changes to this, you will lose connection to the Azure Virtual Machine, however, don't panic!
+Until its rebooted and the configuration is reset by the Azure fabric._

+This causes issues when you have software licensed to a specific MAC address; you could reissue the license to the new MAC address OR create a Secondary Interface in Microsoft Azure and update the MAC address on the Secondary network interface.

     $MACAddress = '000000000000'
     $NetAdapter = Get-NetAdapter -InterfaceDescription "*#2"
     Set-NetAdapter $NetAdapter.Name -MacAddress $MACAddress